 The “wind” effect was created by stepping on a wah-wah pedal plugged into a distortion pedal with the volume maxed.
 A technique I learned from Olin, who devised it for our windy rock opera 404.

 In 2007 JW Arnold and I created this music video using footage from a short film called Haunting Simon that we collaborated on but never completed.
-The actress is Kendra Anderson, who departed for the big city shortly after we finished shooting, and has since accumulated a number of credits on Canadian-made movie and TV shows.
+The actress is Kendra Anderson, who departed for the big city shortly after we finished shooting, and has since accumulated a number of credits on Canadian-made movies and TV shows.

 Jesus loves you (Jesus hates me)